The Essentials

 Depression can take away our motivation, energy, and make us feel weaker.
 Physical activity is also known to have a profound impact on our mental health and well-being.

 Getting more physical activity can start by going for a short walk or doing chores – anything that gets us moving helps.
 We can start slow and work our way up.
-Remember not to compare yourself to others or to how much you used to be able to do.
+Remember to not compare yourself to others or to how much you used to be able to do.
 This is like comparing how far you could jog with and without a knee injury (it’s going to take time to recover and that’s okay).

 Social Life